-- To allocate support to provide small group work with an experienced teacher/HLTA focussed on overcoming gaps in learning - 1-1 support or small group work - Use of the NTP programme, supported through BCCET - Additional teaching and learning opportunities provided through trained LSAs or external agencies - Transition from primary to secondary (through the BCCET Continuity Curriculum) and transition internally and into EYFS. - Subsidise all activities, educational visits and residentials.
+- To allocate support to provide small group work with an experienced teacher/HLTA focussed on overcoming gaps in learning - 1-1 support or small group work - Transition from primary to secondary (through the BCCET Continuity Curriculum) and transition internally and into EYFS. - Subsidise all activities, educational visits and residentials.
 Ensuring children have first-hand experiences to use in their learning in the classroom. - Support the funding of specialist learning software and resources. - To allow the children to learn a musical instrument and to sing in the school choir. - Behaviour and nurture support during lunchtimes by providing activities to engage and promote St Joseph's values and thus enhance learning.